ljulliar/smalltalk-80-sources/README.md

 # Smalltalk-80 by the Book

 This project is about delivering the promise of a book written in the eighties : run a complete Smalltalk environment using the Smalltalk language itself.
 Want to know more about the background and the objectives of this project?
-Read our bits of history
+Read our [bits of history](History.md].

 ## Bits of history